twenty6two/bnt-website/docroot/modules/contrib/backup_migrate/src/Core/Plugin/README.md

 	}

 ### Accessing Services ###
 If a plugin requires the use of a cache, logger, state storage, mailer or any other backing service it must have the service injected into it by the plugin manager.
-To make a service available to the plugin manager it may be added to an object which implenents `ServiceManagerInterface`.
+To make a service available to the plugin manager it may be added to an object which implements `ServiceManagerInterface`.
 That service locater may be passed to the plugin manager though the constructor or it can be passed in later using `setServiceManager()`.

 Any service provided by the service locator will be injected into a plugin when it is added to the plugin manager if the name of the service matches a setter present in the plugin.
 For example: if a plugin has a method called `setLogger` and the service locator has a service called 'Logger' then the logger service will be injected via the `setLogger` method: